 About Feature Extraction

-Satellite Imaging Corporation (SIC) uses satellite image processing techniques to analyze and extract information from high resolution satellite imagery to create single, data-rich images for GIS and other mapping applications to achieve a multi-layered result for many types of analysis.
+Satellite Imaging Corporation (SIC) uses satellite image processing techniques to analyze and extract information from high resolution satellite imagery to create single, data-rich images for GIS maps for many applications to achieve a multi-layered result for many types of analysis.

 QuickBird (0.6m) Satellite Image

-(Image Copyright © DigitalGlobe and GIS Map by Satellite Imaging Corporation)
+(Image Copyright © MAXAR and GIS Map by Satellite Imaging Corporation)

 To ensure that the vector data, which might be extracted from satellite images, or digital map data, is free of any coordinate ambiguities outside of the project specifications, SIC orthorectification services for satellite image data, topographic, geological, and any other source map data, using 75 to 100 percent of the grid ticks available on the maps.